yatesco/seafile-docs/deploy_pro/virus_scan_with_kav4fs.md

-# virus scan with kav4fs
+# Virus Scan with kav4fs

-## prerequisite
+## Prerequisite

-Assume you have installed Kaspersky Anti-Virus for Linux File Server in seafile server machine.
+Assume you have installed Kaspersky Anti-Virus for Linux File Server in Seafile server machine.

-If the user of running seafile server is not root, it should have sudoers privilege, and it is no need to write password when running kav4fs-control, so add following content to /etc/sudoers:
+If the user that runs Seafile server is not root, it should have sudoers privilege to avoid writing password when running kav4fs-control.
+Add following content to /etc/sudoers:

 ```
 <user of running seafile server>	ALL=(ALL:ALL) ALL
 <user of running seafile server> ALL=NOPASSWD: /opt/kaspersky/kav4fs/bin/kav4fs-control
 ```

-## script
+## Script

-As the return code of kav4fs can not reflect the file scan result, we can write a shell script to parse the scan output and based on the parse result to return different return code to reflect the scan result.
+As the return code of kav4fs can not reflect the file scan result, we use a shell script to parse the scan output and based on the parse result to return different return code to reflect the scan result.

-Save followng content to a file such as kav4fs_scan.sh:
+Save following contents to a file such as `kav4fs_scan.sh`:

 ```
 #!/bin/bash